NEW WORK: OBALA 1992-1996, OBALA ART CENTAR, SARAJEVO, BOSNIA, 1996

 In a letter to the Obala Art Centar in 1996, Gormley wrote of this exhibition:

 '[It] relates space and the body in a direct way without idealisation.
-It is difficult now to believe in unities or universals but the human body and the planet are such unities, held within different matrices: one composed of affection and expanding patterns of communication, the other of gravity and an expanding universe.
+It is difficult now to believe in unities or universals but the human body and the planet are such unities, held within different matrices: one composed of affection and expanding patterns of communication, and the other, of gravity and an expanding universe.
 I would like to feel that what I do celebrates what we have in common: a body that contains us but whose limits are never absolute.